RezaRahemtola/Area/docs/README.md

 ## Getting started 🚀

-To start using our amazing platform, go to [`https://area.rezar.fr`](https://area.rezar.fr) and create your account to start creating workflows!\
+To start using our amazing platform, go to [`https://area.rezar.fr`](https://area.rezar.fr) and setup your account to start creating workflows!

 If you want a more detailed guide of the different options to use Area (including self-hosted 💻), [check this page](general/getting-started).